Accessing an Amazon MWAA environment - Amazon Managed Workflows for Apache Airflow

 Accessing an Amazon MWAA environment

 To use Amazon Managed Workflows for Apache Airflow, you must use an account, and IAM entities with the necessary permissions.
-This page describes the access policies you can attach to your Apache Airflow development team and Apache Airflow users for your Amazon Managed Workflows for Apache Airflow environment.
+This topic describes the access policies you can attach to your Apache Airflow development team and Apache Airflow users for your Amazon Managed Workflows for Apache Airflow environment.

 We recommend using temporary credentials and configuring federated identities with groups and roles, to access your Amazon MWAA resources.
 As a best practice, avoid attaching policies directly to your IAM users, and instead define groups or roles to provide temporary access to Amazon resources.